find() Vs. closest() in jquery

 jQuery .closest()

-For each element in the set, get the first element that matches the selector by testing the element itself and traversing up through its ancestors in the DOM tree .
-This method will go up the tree, into the parents, including the current element.
-The returned jQuery object contains zero or one element for each element in the original set example
+For each element in the given set, the jQuery .closest() method retrieves the first element that satisfies the provided selector.
+This search is conducted by evaluating the element itself and traversing upwards through its ancestors within the DOM hierarchy.
+The method ascends through parent elements, encompassing the current element in the examination process.
+Consequently, the resulting jQuery object consists of either zero or one element for each element in the initial set, representing the closest matching ancestor found through the traversal.

 $(firstSelector).closest(secondSelector)